Where To Eat After A Bad Week

 Maybe your landlord found a colony of extremely fertile rats in your basement, or you permanently stained the pants that you specifically bought to replace the original pair you permanently stained.
-Whatever the case, sometimes you just need to cope with a terrible dumpster fire of a week by consuming an entire pepperoni pizza in five minutes flat, or crying into a bowl of steaming hot pho.
-Here are 12 spots that are guaranteed to turn your week around.
+Whatever the case, sometimes you just need to cope with a terrible dumpster fire of a week in the presence of an entire pepperoni pizza, or by crying into a bowl of steaming hot phở.
+Here are 15 spots that are guaranteed to turn your week around.

 At this casual Vietnamese spot in the Sunset, you can sit down, order, and have a big plate full of garlic noodles, crispy-skinned five-spice chicken, and imperial rolls in front of you in no time.
 The trio is precisely the comfort meal you’ll want after accidentally screen-sharing your most unhinged Spotify playlist at a company-wide all hands.

 photo credit: Mary Lagier

 The Mexican restaurant in the Mission is the ultimate mood booster.
 There are oversized posters of palm trees and sunsets, bicycle tire sculptures, and a hodgepodge of different patterned wallpapers.
 After stepping into this lively spot, you’ll feel like you’ve swallowed the world’s largest happy pill.
 And eating everything from the refreshing taco tropical (with jicama tortillas) to the shrimp albondigas and portobello mushroom empanadas, while sipping a margarita, will also help to wash away any “I want to curl up in a corner” vibes.